Amphotericin B Tillomed liposomal 50 mg powder for dispersion for infusion

 Interference with Phosphorus Chemistry Assay

-False elevations of serum phosphate may occur when samples from patients receiving liposomal amphotericin B are analyzed using the PHOSm assay (e.g. used in Beckman Coulter analysers including the Synchron LX20).
+False elevations of serum phosphate may occur when samples from patients receiving liposomal amphotericin B are analysed using the PHOSm assay (e.g. used in Beckman Coulter analysers including the Synchron LX20).
 This assay is intended for the quantitative determination of inorganic phosphorus in human serum, plasma or urine samples.

 Reporting of suspected adverse reactions